Toxblh/simpleCode/README.md

 #This is my pack simple scripts for life
-###Translate.py - script for translete russian and english text in your terminal
+###Translate.py - script for translate russian and english text in your terminal
 * exemple: ./translate.py hello world!
 * bash_profile: alias translate='~/simpleCode/translate.py'